Special-Operations-Brigade/SOB-Docs/aircraft/weapons.md

 * R.O.C.K Missiles are extremely precise missiles that require a laser lock to fire.
 These missiles have no exposive damage so it must be a direct hit on target, but will kill anything hit
 * Stalkers are HARM Missiles are anti-radar missiles.
 They are meant for anti-air turrets or radar locking vehicles/turrets that are a threat to aircraft.
 They are meant to auto lock and fire, meaning all you have to do is direct it and let it do the rest.
 * Hitmen are stealth Air to Ground missiles.
 With no ability to laser lock they must have an IR lock to be able to head to the intended target.
+* Scalples are deadly percision missiles.
+This missiles feature very little splash damage and leave no room for error, however hit your target, and it will guartee destruction.

 ### Bombs